 You should definitely check out the ABD Magazine, Vienna's finest skateboard zine.
 I also love THE SKATE WITCHES, GREY, CONFUSION and IRREGULAR.
 There are too many awesome magazines out there at the moment, but these are currently my top five.
 I am also into hardcore-punk/metal and this scene also inspired me a lot, I loved reading fanzines like THE WORLDS HAVOC, CHEATING DEATH or THANKS FOR NOT GIVING A SHIT, but the magazines that inspired me the most were the BOARDSTEIN magazine and the YEYO skate-mag.
 Those were my favourite magazines when I started skateboarding.
 There were of course also some other amazing magazines like AVENUE or LAST TRY, but I always loved the funny style of BOARDSTEIN and YEYO's perfect design and I still have some issues of those zines at home and I am still reading them.

 Publishing your own zine is an amazing opportunity to send out a message or an idea.
+Is there one or more messages you try to communicate with SBTB?

 Yeah of course, since I started this magazine I also wanted to deliver some good (in my opinion) messages.
 I really care about our environment, but that wasn't always the case, I also was a disrespectful human being in the past only caring about myself and I still have to work on a lot of things that I was taught totally wrong by our fucked-up society and skateboarding also helped me a lot to break out of this society.
 This is the reason why I started to record my own evolution and to write it down into the intro or outro.
 But there are a lot of other messages hidden in this magazine, no matter if it is a short article about DIY or some angry words hidden in some interviews (never attacking my interview partners of course haha).
 SBTB also always takes a stand against homophobia, racism, sexism, fascism or any other kind of hate.

+Publishing a magazine is a lot of work.
 How does the making of an issue work?
 With whom do you work?

 This is absolutely true, but I like that kind of "work" so it is not that bad for me haha.
 Every time I have finished a magazine it takes me about two months or less for promotion, selling merchandise and whatever until I am able to start working on the next issue.
 At first, I write down with whom I would like to work which is a personal decision, then I write those people a message telling them about the magazine and asking them if they would like to work with me.
 After I got the promises of those feature partners I start working out a concept for the next issue (who is doing an interview, which partner would be better represented by an article and so on...).
 Then I start working out questionnaires, articles, intro, outro etc. I totally depend on my feature partners because it would be impossible for me to travel around Austria and some parts of Europe to shoot some photos and so on.
 My feature partners provide me with super awesome photos, answer all my questions and some of them also represent themselves with a neat article they write for me.
 Then everything left to do is creating them a good platform for representing them, designing everything, putting everything into place and after everything is finished of course the hardest part of it all: finance the whole thing haha...
 I do everything on my own, but my crew and my family are supporting me since day one – shout outs to the TTF CREW, my band STILLBORN and SKATEBOARD KULT STOCKERAU.

 Besides the time needed for its making, the production of a magazine isn't costless.
+How do you manage SBTB's financial aspect?

 Unfortunately, producing a magazine with good quality is very expensive and at the beginning I had no idea how I could finance this magazine without ending up in total chaos, but everything worked out pretty good for me.
 After I released the second issue I decided to produce some merchandise to finance the zine.
 I started with monk-caps and sunglasses and hoped that some people would help me out with buying those products.
 I set up my first online shop and started selling my products.
 Unfortunately, it was not the best decision to start with caps and sunglasses, but after a while I managed it to get back the money for issue two and so I thought this would be a good way to finance my mag in the future.
 When I released my third issue in the winter I also released my second merchandise.
 I started selling longsleeves and sweaters and that went much better than I had expected.
 Like I wrote before; everything worked out pretty good for me and I hope I will be able to sell even more merchandise so I am able to continue with this magazine as long as possible.
 Thanks to every single one who bought some of my merchandise, your support keeps this magazine alive.